ratwolfzero/hopalong_python/README.md

 ## Recent Code Changes

-OPTIONAL: Using a 3D graph to display pixel density (normalized) on the Z axis (Basic 3D version).
+OPTIONAL: Using a 3D plot to display normalized pixel density on the Z-axis.

     """
     def render_trajectory_image(image, extents, params, color_map):